Permits

 Q. What type of plans do we need to apply for a Development Permit?

-A. The County requires a site plan of your proposed development indicating distances from property lines, size of building, driveway/access, and distance from the driveway to the quarter section line (for addressing purposes), distance form water lines, power lines, wells, and septic.
+A. The County requires a site plan of your proposed development indicating distances from property lines, dimensions of building, driveway/access, and distance from the driveway to the quarter section line (for addressing purposes), distance from water lines, power lines, wells, septic, and wetlands (if present).
 A copy of the floor plan or blueprints will also be required, if applicable.

 Q. How long does it take to get a Development Permit?

-A. Processing times for a Development Permit application vary depending on the type of development.
-The Development Authority must make a decision on a Development Application within 40 days of receipt of the completed application, although typically development approval is granted much sooner.
-A permitted use is usually issued within 5-10 business days.
-A discretionary use decision usually takes 4-6 weeks due to extra processing requirements.
+A. Processing times for a development application vary depending on the type of development.
+The Development Authority must make a decision on an application within 40 days of receipt of the completed application.
+If all required information is submitted with the application, a decision may be granted much sooner (5-10 business days).
+Discretionary use permits usually take 4-6 weeks due to extra processing requirements.

 Please note that obtaining a development permit does not relieve the permit holder from complying with: